-Over the years, New York Noodle Town has proved that it can deliver on the promise of its name.
-Choose from panfried selections (boiled angel-hair noodles that are lightly fried for a crunchy-soft texture) or softer preparations (served floating in flavorful chicken broth); they can be ordered with roasted pork, duck, chicken or ribs.
-Suckling pig is also a treat, but the supply usually runs out by 8pm.
-In a signature combination, Chinese flowering chives are sautéed with duck, scallops, fish or squid.
-The chives lose their pungency and sweeten in the flash of heat, making them a great accompaniment to delicate fowl or seafood.Read more
+Over the years, Great N.Y.
+Noodletown has proved that it can deliver on the promise of its name.
+Choose from panfried selections (boiled angel-hair noodles that are lightly fried for a crunchy-soft texture) or softer preparations (served floating in a flavorful chicken broth) ordered with roasted pork, duck, chicken or ribs.

-The first thing you see at Oriental Garden are the crabs waving their claws in a front-window tank.
-That’s a good sign, for this Chinatown stalwart—done up in the requisite dining-hall décor and bright lighting—specializes in fresh, Cantonese-style seafood, embracing a lengthy menu of dishes like steamed whole fish, glazed prawns with broccoli and clams galore.
-The dim sum offerings are also copious.
-Prices are a tad higher than the neighborhood’s surrounding options—a bowl of shark’s fin soup is yours for $68.
-But such exorbitance is balanced by the $7.99 prix-fixe lunch, served weekdays.Read more
+The first thing you see at Oriental Garden are the crabs waving their claws inside a front-window tank.
+That’s a good sign, for this Chinatown stalwart (with brightly lit dining-hall decor) specializes in fresh, Cantonese-style seafood and embraces a lengthy menu of dishes such as steamed whole fish, glazed prawns with broccoli, and clams galore.

 Talk about a melting pot: A French and Chinese husband-and-wife team—Marc Kaczmarek and Mei Chau—is dishing out traditional Malaysian food in Little Italy.
 The 550-square-foot spot is humbly outfitted with old-fashioned tin ceilings, exposed brick and black-and-white tiled floors, and features a rotating selection of Kaczmarek's colorful photography of Manhattan street art.